 New gas fields are found on a regular basis, transforming so-called "probable" reserves into "proved" reserves.
 As a result, the estimated deadline for the depletion of this resource is constantly being extended.
 Since natural gas is fossil, it will however have to be gradually replaced by renewable gases (biogas, synthetic methane or hydrogen) to reduce greenhouse gas emissions.

-The world's largest gas producers are the United States (921 bcm in 2019), followed by Russia (679 bcm), Iran (244 bcm) and Qatar (178 bcm).
-In Europe, Norway produced 114 bcm in 2019, the United Kingdom 40 bcm and the Netherlands 28 bcm.
-Over the last decade, Qatar's production has grown by 7% per year, while the United States' production has increased by 5% per year as a result of development.
-In Russia production has risen by 2.5% per year and in Norway by almost 1%.
+Global gas production amounted to 4'037 bcm in 2021, up 2.2%/year since 2011.
+The world's largest gas producers are the United States (934 bcm in 2021), followed by Russia (702 bcm), Iran (257 bcm), China (209 bcm) and Qatar (177 bcm).
+In Europe, Norway produced 114 bcm in 2021, the United Kingdom 33 bcm, Ukraine 19 bcm and the Netherlands 18 bcm.
+Over the last decade, Qatar's production has grown by 1.6% per year, while the United States' production has increased by 4.2% per year with the development of unconventional gas and LNG.
+In Russia production has risen by 1.3% per year as well as in Norway.

 ••• Unconventional gas ••• The rapid expansion of so-called unconventional gas exploitation on the North American continent over the last decade has dramatically reshaped the world gas market.
 New drilling and hydraulic rock fracturing technologies have increased productivity and reduced production costs.
 The greater agility that characterizes these technologies allows producers to react quickly to market price signals.
 As a result, the United States has become the world's largest producer of natural gas.